-Beale Street is the very heart of entertainment in Memphis.
-With more than 25 clubs and shops lining the street, it's no wonder that the world-famous Beale attracts both locals and visitors alike.
-Below you will find an alphabetical listing and description of all of the street's bars, restaurants, and clubs so that you can make the most of your next trip to Beale Street.
+Beale Street is the very heart of musical entertainment in Memphis.
+With more than 25 clubs and shops lining the street, it's no wonder that the world-famous Beale Street attracts both locals and visitors alike.
+You'll find a variety of classic music genres like blues, jazz, rock 'n' roll, and gospel.
+As you walk Beale Street, the sounds spill out onto the street enticing you to come inside and listen.

 It's hard to imagine that a place as popular as Beale Street could have a hidden gem, but Absinthe Room absolutely fits that description.
-Walk up the black-lit staircase to a cozy, vintage-style bar that serves absinthe the traditional way - with ice water, fire, and sugar cubes - plus pool and a jukebox.
+Walk up the black-lit staircase to a cozy, vintage-style bar that serves absinthe the traditional way—with ice water, fire, and sugar cubes—plus pool and a jukebox.
+You can cozy up on the couch or look down on the Beale Street action.

 197 Beale St.